-Most parents will worry for their children’s financial future.
+Most parents will worry about their children’s future finances and future happiness.
 Recently, we’ve been discussing how to set up your children for a successful, happy life and how to prepare their future financially.
 At Etax Accountants, we have a lot of team members who are new parents.
-We’ve found some interesting research about parenting and how it affects your children’s success and happiness.
-Below are some ideas we’ve collated to help set your children up for a great future, including how to improve your children’s financial future.
+We’ve found some interesting research about parenting and ways you can influence your children’s success and happiness.
+Below are some ideas we’ve collected about setting up your children for a great future, touching on how to help build your children’s “money sense” and personal happiness.

 1. Get your kids busy at home